Bill Maher Spews Jinx For Patriots: Drops F-Bombs For Trump-Loving Team

 Maher said that his love for the Falcons stems from Tom Brady being “the first to display a ‘Make American Great Again’ hat,” reports the Daily Beast.
 There was no hesitation for Maher, as he began his spew using words that were as blunt as blunt could be when talking about the quarterback’s relationship with Donald Trump.
 He went on with his spiel about Brady by adding a “F-you” for him in the end.

-Maher said – “And back when Tom was asked if he thought Trump would be president, he said, ‘I hope so.
+Maher said, “And back when Tom was asked if he thought Trump would be president, he said, ‘I hope so.
 That would be great!’
 Hey Tom: fu*k you!
 You’re a great quarterback and your political instincts suck.”

 Tom Brady was very aware during the season that the subject of Donald Trump was fully loaded and he attempted to skirt the issue when reporters approached him on his relationship with the new president of the nation.
 At one point he did ask why everyone was making such a big deal out of this, only to get more backlash from critics across the social media sites.